-The proposed ordinance is intended to give more strength and clarity to current signage ordinances and will have no negative impact on concurrency requirements or the provision of public facilities.
+The proposed ordinance is intended to address HARC Guidelines and will have no negative impact on concurrency requirements or the provision of public facilities.

 (6) Natural environment.
 Whether, and to the extent to which, the proposal would result in adverse impacts on the natural environment, including consideration of wetlands protection, preservation of groundwater aquifer, wildlife habitats, and vegetative communities.